maverick-360/time-keep/README.md

 ## Problems

-It is near to impossible for a chrome user to keep his/her browsing habits in track.
+It is near to impossible for a Google Chrome user to keep his/her browsing habits in track.
 <ul>
   <li><b>The Google Chrome Browser</b> does not let its users to view their uptime on a single or multiple webpages.</li>
     <li>It also does not provide its users with any kind of browsing stats like most active day, or most inactive day of a user.</li>